ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 .. _WorkflowTasksFig:

 .. figure:: https://github.com/ufs-community/ufs-srweather-app/wiki/SRW_wflow_flowchart.png
-   :alt: Flowchart of the workflow tasks.
+   :alt: Flowchart of the default workflow tasks.
 If the make_grid, make_orog, and make_sfc_climo tasks are toggled off, they will not be run.
 If toggled on, make_grid, make_orog, and make_sfc_climo will run consecutively by calling the corresponding exregional script in the scripts directory.
 The get_ics, get_lbcs, make_ics, make_lbcs, and run_fcst tasks call their respective exregional scripts.
 The run_post task will run, and if METplus verification tasks have been configured, those will run during post-processing by calling their exregional scripts.

-   *Flowchart of the Workflow Tasks*
+   *Flowchart of the Default Workflow Tasks*

 The ``FV3LAM_wflow.xml`` file runs the specific j-job scripts (``jobs/JREGIONAL_[task name]``) in the prescribed order when the experiment is launched via the ``launch_FV3LAM_wflow.sh`` script or the ``rocotorun`` command.
 Each j-job task has its own source script (or "ex-script") named ``exregional_[task name].sh`` in the ``scripts`` directory.
 Two database files named ``FV3LAM_wflow.db`` and ``FV3LAM_wflow_lock.db`` are generated and updated by the Rocoto calls.
 There is usually no need for users to modify these files.
 To relaunch the workflow from scratch, delete these two ``*.db`` files and then call the launch script repeatedly for each task.